 The décor took time to adjust to.
 Owners Elizabeth and Bernard Hooley enjoy art, wine and food, so created an adventure playground for all three categories.
 The cellar door is akin to a giant doll’s house that’s toppled over.
 Each room of the restaurant’s rambling country house is filled with large canvas artwork, blown-glass sculptures and unorthodox furniture.
 In the garden area, rubber thong mobiles dangle from giant eucalypts, a vintage wooden cart peeks out underneath shiny pottery snails and Australian flags combine well with synthetic grass.
 It’s quirky and eccentric and strangely inviting by the time I leave.

 Chichester’s lemon dessert proves why he could easily omit some of the menu’s safer options and explore his experimental streak further.
 It’s a dessert of many components – lemon syrup-soaked lemon cake, pistachio powder, lemon confit, lemon curd and slow-baked marshmallow – all thoughtfully plated to deliver a tart dessert that lingers long after.
 Much like Oakdene itself.
-Eat this

 It’s a busy, crazy collision of creativity and colour all neatly wrapped in the brick and timber bones of a grand country cottage.
 Large artworks, sculptures and wicker furniture dress up three intimate rooms off a snaking central hallway.
 Towering cathedral ceilings and burnt-orange walls dominate the main dining room and light-flooded enclosed terrace.
 There are views across the garden of brilliant green artificial turf, Australian flags and masses of pottery snails jolt against majestic eucalypts.
 Inside, a sense of elegance befitting the food comes via high-backed leather chairs, dark tables, fine glassware and linen napkins.